DWI & Texas Driver’s License Suspension

-If a hearing is not seeked, the suspension goes into result on the 40th day after the notification was served.
+If a hearing is not asked for, the suspension goes into effect on the 40th day after the notification was served.
 (This is usually 40 days after the arrest.).

-The best ways to request An ALR Hearing?
+The best ways to Ask for An ALR Hearing?

 3. Justification to Suspend Your License